East Lothian Coast and Lammermuirs

-East Lothian Coast and Lammermuirs is a county constituency of the Scottish Parliament which will elect one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+East Lothian Coast and Lammermuirs is a county constituency of the Scottish Parliament which elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Edinburgh and Lothians East electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The seat was created for the 2026 Scottish Parliament election by the second periodic review of Scottish Parliament boundaries.
 It covers most of the former East Lothian seat, which had grown too large compared to other seats and therefore required to be redrawn.
-Its name refers to coast of East Lothian and the Lammermuir Hills.
+Its name refers to the coast of East Lothian and the Lammermuir Hills.

+The seat has been held by Paul McLennan of the Scottish National Party since the 2026 Scottish Parliament election.
+McLennan had previously been the member for the East Lothian constituency.

 Electoral region

 The other eight constituencies of the Edinburgh and Lothians East region are Edinburgh Central, Edinburgh Eastern, Musselburgh and Tranent, Edinburgh North Eastern and Leith, Edinburgh North Western, Edinburgh Northern, Edinburgh Southern, Edinburgh South Western and Midlothian North.
 The region includes all of the City of Edinburgh and East Lothian council areas, and parts of the Midlothian council area.